paveltimofeev/screens.io/tasklist.md

 -- [Move to AWS: 1] Run MongoDb in cloud.mongodb.com
 -- [Move to AWS: Preparation] Create preview images (compressed .jpg) for lg, md, sm cards (md, sm - for approved cases, lg - for test results)
--- Proxy: Refactor utils.js - split to independent services and wrap them with facade

-- [Move to AWS: 2] STORE (PUT/GET) IMAGES AT AWS S3
-- [TechDept] Backend: Work with File paths is inconvenient: vrtdata, test results, references, s3 - should be easily convertible to each other.
+-- Proxy: Refactor utils.js - split to independent services and wrap them with facade -- [TechDept] Backend: Work with Reports is inconvenient. *JsonReportAdapter added* -- [Move to AWS: 2] STORE (PUT/GET) IMAGES AT AWS S3 -- [TechDept] Backend: Work with File paths is inconvenient: vrtdata, test results, references, s3 - should be easily convertible to each other.

-- [TechDept] Backend: Work with Reports is inconvenient
+- [Move to AWS: 2] (TechDept) Backend: GET references from AWS S3 before run tests
+- Backend: Why redbullracing tests are failed without any report?

 TechDept
-- [TechDept] approve by runId, not by pair ite m
+- [TechDept] approve by runId, not by pair item
 - [TechDept] Frontend: Fix filters at Jobs view
 - [TechDept] Frontend: Need filtration by status at JobPage (results report) (Implement Sidebar filters for Job Page)
 - [TechDept] Frontend: *featurelost* total number of scenarios